Part 2: Calibration & Imaging of J1849+3024

 plotms()

-Only the highest frequency spectral window is chosen (as this corresponds to the best resolution, remember $\lambda/B$), and only one correlation is picked.
-These are picked to improve the plotting time.
+Only the highest frequency spectral window is chosen, as this corresponds to the best resolution (remember the resolution is $\propto \lambda$), and only one correlation is selected.
+These choices are made to improve the plotting timescale.
+Note that we have used some other parameters in plotms to plot gridlines.

-To obtain a good value for cell, you should read the highest $uv$ distance value (which is approximately $1.7\times10^{8}\,\lambda$).
-With this obtained we can convert the values into a resolution (remember the resolution of an interferometer is $\sim\lambda/D$ and the $\lambda$s will cancel out!).
+To obtain a good value for cell size, you should read the highest $uv$ distance value, which is approximately $1.7\times10^{8}\,\lambda$.
+With this obtained, we can convert these values into a resolution (remember that the resolution of an interferometer is $\sim{\lambda}/B$ and the $\lambda$s will cancel out!).

-Based upon the aforementioned points, an estimate for a good cell size is given by the following equation: $$\mathrm{cell} \approx \frac{180}{\pi N_\mathrm{s}} \times \frac{1}{D_\mathrm{max}\,\mathrm{[\lambda]}}~\mathrm{[deg]}$$
+Based on the aforementioned points, an estimate for an appropriate cell size can be expressed using the following equation, $$\mathrm{cell} \approx \frac{180}{\pi N_\mathrm{s}} \times \frac{1}{D_\mathrm{max}\,\mathrm{[\lambda]}}~\mathrm{[deg]}.$$

-In this case assuming a $D_\mathrm{max} = 1.7\times10^{8}\,\lambda$ and $N_\mathrm{s}$ of 5 pixels, you should obtain a cellsize of around $0.24\,\mathrm{mas}$ i.e. cell=['0.24mas'].
+Assuming a $D_\mathrm{max} = 1.7\times10^{8}\,\lambda$ and $N_\mathrm{s}$ of 5 pixels, this case suggests that you will obtain a cell size of approximately $0.24\,\mathrm{mas}$, i.e., cell=['0.24mas'].

-4. imsize - This describes the number of pixels your image is going to be on a side.
-This is often a compromise between computing speed and deconvolution performance.
-You want an image which is not too large, but large enough that you can remove the PSF sidelobes (see the imaging figure above!).
-If your source is extended, then the image size may also need to be larger to account for this.
-On top of this, we also want to set an image size which is optimal for the underlying algorithms in tclean.
-According to CASA, a good number to choose is even and divisible by 2, 3, 5 and 7 only!.
-An easy rule of thumb is to use an image size of $2^{n}\times 10$, where $n$ is an integer, such as 80, 160, 320, 640, 1280, 2560 or 5120.
-In this case, we are going to adopt an image size of 640 i.e. imsize=[640,640]
+4. imsize - this describes the number of pixels on each side of your image.
+Often, this involves a compromise between computing speed and deconvolution performance.
+You want an image that is not too large but is sufficiently sized to allow for the removal of the PSF sidelobes (see the imaging figure above!).
+If your source is extended, the image size may also need to be larger to accommodate this.
+Additionally, we want to select an image size that is optimal for the underlying algorithms in tclean.
+According to CASA, a suitable number to choose should be even and divisible by only 2, 3, 5, and 7.
+An easy rule of thumb is to use an image size of $2^{n}\times 10$, where $n$ is an integer, such as 80, 160, 320, 640, 1280, 2560, or 5120.
+In this case, we are adopting an image size of 640, i.e., imsize=[640,640]

-• Does your observation have a large fractional bandwidth i.e. a good rule of thumb is $\mathrm{total~bandwidth/central~frequency} = \mathrm{BW}/\nu_c > 10\%$? - consider mtmfs (this models the change in flux/morphology of the source across the bandwidth and failures to model this can cause un-deconvolvable errors in the image)
+• Does your observation have a large fractional bandwidth?
+A good rule of thumb is total bandwidth divided by central frequency, i.e., $\mathrm{BW}/\nu_c > 10\%$.
+Consider mtmfs (this models the change in flux/morphology of the source across the bandwidth; failures to model this can cause un-deconvolvable errors in the image).
+If the source is also extended, implement multiscale deconvolution by setting the scales parameter.

-In our case, our phase calibrator (by definition!) should be compact, we have a small fractional bandwidth ($\mathrm{BW}/\nu_c \sim 0.128\,\mathrm{GHz}/5\,\mathrm{GHz} \sim \mathbf{2.6\%}$), and we don't care about polarisation here.
-This means that setting deconvolver='clark' should be fine!
+In our case, the phase calibrator (by definition!) should be compact.
+We have a small fractional bandwidth ($\mathrm{BW}/\nu_c \sim 0.128\,\mathrm{GHz}/5\,\mathrm{GHz} \sim \mathbf{2.6\%}$), and we don't care about polarisation here.
+This means that setting deconvolver='clark' should be fine.

 3C.
 Inputting the parameters and executing tclean